An explanation of Mondrian's oeuvre by Michael Sciam

 A further variation on the theme of the painter’s drive for a dynamic transformation of the equivalence of opposites is to be found in the lozenge compositions Mondrian produced between 1921 and 1933.

-The choice of the lozenge format gives greater breadth to the composition.
-It makes it possible to use lines of various lengths.
+The choice of the lozenge format makes it possible to use lines of various lengths.
 New relations of tension are established between the orthogonal planes and the diagonal sides of the painting.
-The four corners of the lozenge generate a centrifugal energy and seem to expand the plane of the canvas along its two median axes.
+This gives greater breadth to the composition; the four corners of the lozenge generate a centrifugal energy and seem to expand the plane of the canvas along its two median axes.
 The lozenge therefore already seems in itself a way to make the equivalence of opposites, i.e. the square, more dynamic.

 We have already examined four of the ten lozenges painted during those years: